What is MLA Format?

 5. Is the paper written in Times New Roman (or another standard font your professor allows) and in 12-pt. font?

 6. Is everything double-spaced (including any notes and the works cited page)?

-- Do all paraphrases and summaries clearly indicate that they come from other sources?
+9. Does all paraphrase and summary clearly indicate that it comes from other sources?

 10. Does each in-text reference include a parenthetical citation that includes the author’s last name (unless it is obvious from the context of the sentence who you are referencing) and the page number from which the information was taken?

 11. If a quotation is 4 lines or more, is it block-quoted? (i.e. double-spaced, indented 1 inch from the left margin)

 12. Have you clearly indicated where you found all information you did not previously know?

 13. If you’ve used outside sources, do you have a works cited page?

 14. Is it titled “Works Cited” (without the quotation marks)?